Rigidity results for initial data sets satisfying the dominant energy condition: A metric characterization of the ball

+If $M$ is not simply connected, then there exists an isometry of $\tilde{M}'$ which maps $\tilde{M}$ to itself and has no fixed points.
+This contradicts the Brouwer fixed point theorem.
+Thus, $M$ is simply connected, and so is $M'$.
+From this, the assertion follows.

-Now assume $n =2$.
-Then the Gauss-Bonnet formula shows that the Euler characteristic of $M$ is positive, which implies that $M$ is diffeomorphic to a $2$-ball and, in particular, simply connected.
-Since the inclusion $M \hookrightarrow M'$ is a homotopy equivalence, we get $\tilde{M}' = M'$.
-In particular, $(M',g')$ is isometric to Euclidean space $\R^2$ and $(M,g) \subset (M',g')$ is isometric to a compact domain $K \subset \R^2$ with smooth, mean-convex boundary.
-This implies the assertion. \end{proof}
+\textit{Case 2:} Suppose that $n=2$.
+In this case, the Euler characteristic of $M$ is strictly positive by the Gauss-Bonnet theorem.
+Since $M$ is connected, it follows that $M$ is diffeomorphic to a disk $B^2$.
+In particular, $M$ is simply connected, and so is $M'$.
+Consequently, $(M',g')$ is isometric to $\R^2$ and $(M,g)$ can be identified with a compact convex domain in $R^2$ with smooth boundary. \end{proof}